SashaKuechenmeister1/GE1-Assignment/README.md

 Student Number: C18404082

-Class Group:
+Class Group: TU857/4

 # Description of the project
 The goal for my project was to create a procedurally generated island in Unity.
-The user can change different variables to generate a completely unique island.
+The user can change different variables to generate a completely unique island or landmass.
 This can be done through changing any of the following:
 1. create different regions (water, grass, snow, etc.)
 2. noise scale